DEGIRO Account Types: Basic vs Custody

 Is securities lending automatic on a DEGIRO Basic account?

-DEGIRO currently describes securities lending as voluntary and opt-in.
-You should verify your own product settings inside the DEGIRO platform to confirm your current status.
-If you haven’t explicitly opted in, your securities should not be lent.
-This is a change from older account structures where lending was a default condition of the Basic profile.
+No. DEGIRO describes securities lending as opt-in and off by default, and it is offered in the Netherlands, Spain, Switzerland and Italy only.
+Verify your own product settings inside the DEGIRO platform to confirm your current status.
+If you have not explicitly opted in, your securities should not be lent.

 Can I choose which securities DEGIRO lends?